generalroboticslab/HUMAC/Simulation/README.md

 ```
 <div style="background-color:#f0f0f0; padding:10px; border-radius:5px;">

-In this game, the configuration options control key aspects of the simulation.
 Below is a description of each configuration option:

 - **`num_seekers`**: Specifies the number of seekers in the game.
 Seekers are agents tasked with finding the hiders.